Nimzonimzo/DataStructureSNUT_Project/README.md

 # Drawing Program

-School project aimed at creating an interactive drawing program with @oliviabrofors & @Turizten
+School project (SeoulTech) aimed at creating an interactive drawing program with @oliviabrofors & @Turizten

 ## Overview
 This program provides a graphical interface for drawing and manipulating various geometric shapes.
 It includes features such as selection, movement, copy-paste, color change, and the ability to reorder shapes backward and forward.